-Required Organizations are authorized to use the university tax payer identification number only for the purpose of 1099 reporting at year end.
-The Accounts Payable office will include the student organization vendor payments with the Texas State vendor payments for 1099 reporting.
+Required organizations are authorized to use the university taxpayer identification number only for the purpose of IRS1099 reporting at year end.
+The Accounts Payable office will include the student organization vendor payments with the Texas State vendor payments for IRS 1099 reporting.

-All student organizations, other than those referenced in Section 02.01, are not authorized to:
+All student organizations, other than those referenced in Section 02.01, are not included in this policy and are not authorized to:

-use the Texas State Student Organization Accounting System, but may utilize a financial institution off campus;
+use the Texas State Student Organization Accounting System, but may utilize a financial institution off university property;

 represent the student organization as an agent of the university;

-use “Texas State,” “Texas State University,” or “Bobcats” in their name when establishing bank accounts off campus per UPPS No. 01.04.10, Registration, Control, and Marketing of University Symbols;
+use “Texas State,” “Texas State University,” or “Bobcats” in their name when establishing bank accounts off university property (per UPPS No. 01.04.10, Registration, Control, and Marketing of University Symbols);

-use the university’s federal tax identification number; and
+use the university’s federal tax identification number; or

-Advisors to student organizations that do not have their accounts and financial records kept by the university shall not have control or fiscal responsibility, including but not limited to check writing authority, of the bank accounts or financial records of such organizations per TSUS Rules and Regulations, Chapter VI, Section 6.2.
+Advisors to non-required student organizations that do not have their accounts and financial records kept by the university shall not have control or fiscal responsibility, including but not limited to check-writing authority, of the bank accounts or financial records of such organizations per TSUS Rules and Regulations, Chapter VI, Section 6.2.

-An organization may not commingle university and non-university funds in either a student organization account or a university account.
+Student organizations may not commingle university and non-university funds in either a student organization account or a university account.
 A student organization account may not accept funds donated or transferred from a university account, other than transfers to purchase goods or services from student organizations.
-To obtain payment from a university account, the student organization must process an interdepartmental transfer (IDT), using the automated adjustments and transfer form, SAP t-code ZIDT form.
+To obtain payment from a university account, the required student organization must process an interdepartmental transfer (IDT), using the e-IDT automated adjustments and transfer process.

-Departments may use university funds to support student organization activities if these funds are expended from appropriate university operating accounts.
-The university prohibits reimbursing student organizations from department accounts with the exception of Student Service Fee Committee, Multicultural Programs Committee, Underrepresented Student Advisory Council (USAC), Student Organizations Council funds or other student service fee sources whose purpose is to promote student organization activities and programming.
+Departments may use university funds to support student organization activities if these funds are expended from appropriate university operating accounts for a valid business purpose with supporting documentation.
+The university prohibits reimbursing student organizations from department accounts with the exception of Student Service Fee Committee, Multicultural Programs Committee, Underrepresented Student Advisory Council, Student Organizations Council funds, or other student service fee sources whose purpose is to promote student organization activities and programming.

 RESPONSIBILITIES FOR MANAGING STUDENT ORGANIZATION ACCOUNTING SYSTEM ACCOUNTS